 BTG Network Faculty and Staff Biographies

 Louis M. Bell Jr., MD, joined the medical faculty of the University of Pennsylvania School of Medicine in 1986 after a three-year fellowship in Pediatric Infectious Diseases at The Children's Hospital of Philadelphia (CHOP).
 He is currently a Professor of Pediatrics at the University of Pennsylvania and the Associate Chair of Clinical Activities; Division Chief of General Pediatrics at The Children's Hospital of Philadelphia; and the holder of the Patrick S. Pasquariello Jr. Chair in Pediatric Medicine.
-He attends on the General Pediatrics Inpatient Service and the Inpatient Infectious Disease services.
-He has subspecialty board certifications in Pediatric Infectious Diseases.
-Dr. Bell has published more than 70 peer-reviewed research publications and over 40 chapters and reviews with a focus on understanding the epidemiology and improving the treatment and management of pediatric infectious diseases.
+He attends on the General Pediatrics Inpatient Service and the Inpatient Infectious Disease Services.
+Dr. Bell has published more than 80 peer-reviewed research publications and over 40 chapters and reviews with a focus on understanding the epidemiology and improving the treatment and management of pediatric infectious diseases.
 Over the years, he has won numerous teaching awards including The Children's Hospital of Philadelphia Faculty Teacher of the Year Award in 1990 and again in 2005, the University of Pennsylvania School of Medicine Dean's Award for Excellence in Clinical Teaching in 1997, the School of Medicines’ Blockley-Osler Award for Excellence in teaching clinical medicine at the bedside in 1999, and the 2009 Lindback Award for Distinguished Teaching.
-In 2007, the Division of General Pediatrics won the Jean A. Cortner Divisional Teaching award at CHOP.
+In 2013, the Division of General Pediatrics won the Jean A. Cortner Divisional Teaching award at CHOP.

 Thistle Elias, DrPH, MPA, is BTG Program Coordinator for the University of Pittsburgh.
 She collaborated with the program for 15 years as academic coordinator, developing the weekly didactic and reflective sessions for students.
 Ms. Elias received her masters in public administration in 1991 with a certificate in nonprofit management and a special interest in community-based initiatives, followed two decades later by a Doctorate of Public Health.
 In between she worked for the City of Pittsburgh launching a city-wide community enrichment program (utilizing school buildings in underserved communities) and later joined the University of Pittsburgh as a research analyst.
 Ms. Elias has participated in community-based research with elderly to improve healthy aging, with pediatric practices to prevent child neglect and abuse, and with training of faculty to support service learning.
 Ms. Elias coordinates multiple programs for the Graduate School of Public Health to encourage interaction with underserved populations, in addition to conducting evaluation research for the Family Foundations Early Head Start program, and teaches in the graduate schools of social work and public health.